Juan-Rivera/basic-python-api/README.md

 # Basic Flask-RESTful API

-This project shows one of the possible ways to implement RESTful API server using CRUD operations in Flask.
+This project shows one of the possible ways to implement RESTful API server using CRUD operations w/ Flask.

 Project structure: